skymountain/MLSR/README.md

 val - : (('a) list) -> ('a) = <fun>

-(* The following expression is well typed but will terminate at the "Uncaught continuation" error as expected *)
+(* The following expression is well typed but its evaluation terminates at the "Uncaught continuation" error as expected *)

 # select [1;2;3];;
 Run-time error: Uncaught continuation
 ```

-Effect operations are handled by `handle-with` expressions.
+Effect operations are handled by `handle`&ndash;`with` expressions.
 For example, the
 following code handles `select` and returns the head of a given list as a result
 of the call to `select`.